-|In-The-Money||If an option has intrinsic value, we say that the option is In-The-Money (ITM)
+|If an option has intrinsic value, we say that the option is In-The-Money (ITM)

 |if an option has no intrinsic value, we say the option is Out-Of-The-Money (OTM)

 |The strike price and the current spot exchange rate are equal (ATM)

 A currency option will be worthless if it is OTM or ATM on its expiration date.
 Therefore, the holder will allow the option to expire.

-The intrinsic value is the amount of money we could realise through exercising our option, under assumption that the FX spot rate will equal the current rate on the expiration date.
+The intrinsic value is the amount of money we could realize through exercising our option, under the assumption that the FX spot rate will equal the current rate on the expiration date.
 The reason is that the time value will always be zero when the currency option expires.

 The calculation of the time value is far more complex.
 The reason is that many parameters influence the time value.
-The most important parameters are the volatility of the underlying currencies and the time left until the expiration.
+The dominant parameters are the volatility of the underlying currencies and the time left until the expiration.

 The closer the expiry date gets, the more the time value declines.
 At the expiration, it is zero.
 The time value of an option is maximal when the option is At-The-Money.
-At this moment, the complete Premium equals the time value and there’s no intrinsic value.
+At this moment, the complete Premium equals the time value, and there’s no intrinsic value.